blakeanneberg/hugo_blakeanneberg.com/content/posts/other_goals.md

 Otherwise I really really really like summer.
 Basically, I want to live part time in city and mountains.

-Also in Boot.dev, I am using the AI more so I at least enjoy learning how to code and not get so frusterated.
+Also in Boot.dev, I am using the AI more so I at least enjoy learning how to code and not get so frustrated.

-I am liking my Go book to learn from... makes me at least feel like I am working and progressing though a book even thought I might be learning as much as just doing it by my self.
+I am liking my Go book to learn from...
+Makes me at least feel like I am working and progressing though a book even thought I might be learning as much as just doing it by my self.